Instant Invoice Factoring Calculator

 How the Instant Invoice Factoring Calculator Works

-Step 2: Specify the Expected Payment Days
+Step 2: Set the Expected Payment Terms

 • Factoring Rate %: This represents the percentage of the invoice value that the factoring company will take as a fee.